robin-mueller/auto-apms-guide/src/concept/fundamentals.md

     🎓 [How to deploy behaviors](../tutorial/deploying-behaviors.md)

-4. **Configure a mission** that defines fallback behaviors for hazardous events.
+4. Optional: **Configure a mission** that defines fallback behaviors for hazardous events.

     🎓 [How to execute missions](../tutorial/executing-missions.md)